demisto/content/Packs/SafeBreach/Playbooks/SafeBreach_Rerun_Single_Insight_README.md

-This is an auxiliary sub-playbook that reruns a single insight using a specified Insight Id as an input.
-It is used to loop over insights as part of the main rerun playbook - "SafeBreach Rerun Insights".
+This is a sub-playbook that reruns a single insight using a specified Insight Id as input.
+It is used to run insights one by one iteratively as part of the main rerun playbook - "SafeBreach Rerun Insights".

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.